EZhex1991/EZSoftBone/README.md

   - ClosedSiblings: check this to add sibling constraints as a circle
 - Performance
   - Iterations: how many times should the Nodes to be calculated in one frame
-  - Material: `EZPBMaterial`, default material will be used if not specified
+  - Material: `EZSoftBoneMaterial`, default material will be used if not specified
   - Sleep Threshold: speed below this threshold will go to sleep (useful for high frame rate)
 - Collidsion
   - Collision Layers: which layers the bones collide with